Handy OSHA Resources

 Further Reading

-The primary role of human resources in risk management deals with employment practices; not getting trapped in wage and hour claims, discrimination and harassment litigation, and wrongful termination lawsuits.
-Then there's leave management, includi...
+The primary role of human resources in risk management focuses on employment practices: avoiding wage-and-hour claims, discrimination and harassment litigation, and wrongful termination lawsuits.
+Leave management — including ADA and FMLA — is also ...

 Seth Godin defines the new American Dream as: "Be remarkable.
 Be generous.
 Make art.
 Connect people and ideas."
 Today's strategic HR executive embraces this concept.
 As I see it, four attributes or characteristics make or break an HR executive's ab...

 Human Resources is the company department responsible for employee matters.
-HR department employees handle recruiting, benefits and discipline issues and ensure the company grows and remains viable for years into the future.
-It's a big job, so HR dep...
+HR department employees handle recruiting, benefits and discipline issues and help ensure the company grows and remains viable over time.
+It’s a big job, so HR staff rely on...